-We have been using MailChimp with a number of clients for the past couple of years.
+We have been using MailChimp with a number of clients for many years.
 The feedback we get time and time again is that the campaigns that we have worked on together directly generated enquiries and in most cases business for them.

 “The energy of your business is directly tied to the strength of your email list”

 Amy Porterfield (Facebook expert and author)

 We have compiled a list of some of the things we love about email marketing.
 Some of our clients have also helped out by sharing with us exactly how their email campaigns have positively impacted their business.

 Are you on a tight budget?
 Did you know that many email providers have free versions of their product available?
 If you are just starting out and you have a small list these services are great.

 For example, MailChimp Starting Up plan allows you to have a list of up to 2,000 subscribers?
 You can send 12,000 emails to 2,000 subscribers for free.
 No contract and no credit card required.
 It’s free forever.